 Based on received EAS information received from the EASDF and other UPF selection criteria, as specified in clause 6.3.3 in TS 23.501 [2], the SMF may determine the DNAI and determine the associated N6 traffic routing information for the DNAI.
 The SMF may perform UL CL/BP and Local PSA selection and insertion as described in TS 23.502 [3].

-18. The SMF invokes Neasdf_DNSContext_Update Request (DNS message handling rules).
+18. The SMF invokes Neasdf_DNSContext_Update Request (DNS message handling rules,.
+EASDF context reference received in step 15)

 The DNS message handling rule indicates the EASDF to send a DNS Response buffered in Step 15 to UE.